Yashomati07/High-Power-LED-Load-Controller-2000W-DC-MOSFET-Switching-System/README.md

-#  DC Load Control System
+#  High-Power DC Load Controller

 This project is a robust, high-power DC load controller utilizing an STM32 microcontroller.
 It's capable of managing and monitoring a **2000W DC load** (such as LEDs or resistive elements) powered by a **40V DC input supply**.
 The system integrates key features including **thermal monitoring**, a **buck converter for voltage regulation**, **logic-level MOSFET switching**, and multiple **protection mechanisms** to ensure reliable operation.